 In April 2015, the FASB issued ASU No. 2015-05, "Customer's Accounting for Fees Paid in a Cloud Computing Arrangement," which provides guidance for a customer's accounting for cloud computing costs.
 Under ASU 2015-05, if a software cloud computing arrangement contains a software license, customers should account for the license element of the arrangement in a manner consistent with the acquisition of other software licenses.
-If the arrangement does not contain a software license, customers should account for the arrangements entered into or materially modified after the effective date, or retrospectively.
+If the arrangement does not contain a software license, customers should account for the arrangement as a service contract.
+This standard may be applied either prospectively to all arrangements entered into or materially modified after the effective date, or retrospectively.
 The Company adopted ASU 2015-05 in the first quarter of 2016.
 There was no impact to the Company's consolidated statements of operations, comprehensive (loss) income, shareholders' equity or cash flows.